Christy Martin: Personal life

+Martin married her manager, James V. "Jim" Martin, in 1991.
+At the time, Martin was 22 while her husband was 47.
+Martin referred to the marriage as one of convenience and stated her husband was emotionally and physically abusive throughout their relationship, and enabled her addiction to cocaine to control her.
+She also claimed he used her prize money to pay for an extravagant lifestyle.

+Martin married former ring rival Lisa Holewyne on November 25, 2017.

 Attempted murder

+In March 2010, Christy Martin reconnected with her high school girlfriend Sherry Lusk over social media.
+Sometime later, Martin told her husband she wanted a divorce.
 On November 23, 2010, Christy Martin was stabbed several times and shot at least once in her torso and left for dead by her husband, 66-year-old James V. Martin.
 The attack reportedly occurred after an argument in their Apopka home.

 She survived the attack.
-On November 30, James Martin was arrested and taken to Orlando Regional Medical Center after he stabbed himself.
-He was booked in Orange County Jail and charged with attempted first degree murder and aggravated battery with a deadly weapon.
+On November 30, 2010, James Martin was arrested and taken to Orlando Regional Medical Center after he stabbed himself.
+He was booked in Orange County Jail and charged with attempted first-degree murder and aggravated battery with a deadly weapon.

-In April, 2012, James Martin was found guilty of attempted second-degree murder.

-He was sentenced two months later to 25 years in prison.
-He is currently serving his sentence at Graceville Correctional Facility in Graceville, Florida.
+In April 2012, James Martin was found guilty of attempted second-degree murder.
+He was sentenced two months later to 25 years in prison, the mandatory minimum sentence.
+James Martin died on November 26, 2024, while serving his sentence at Graceville Correctional Facility.